 INT can be connected to the interrupt input of a microcontroller.
 By sending an interrupt signal on this line, the remote I/O can inform the microcontroller if there is incoming data on its ports without having to communicate via the I2C bus.
-Thus, the PCA9554 can remain a simple slave device.
+Thus, the PCA9555 can remain a simple slave device.

-The device's outputs (latched) have high-current drive capability for directly driving LEDs and low current consumption.
+The device outputs (latched) have high-current drive capability for directly driving LEDs.